Dealey Plaza, 1963

 Our adventure began in the parking lot, the one that costs $3 per parking space.
 As we stuffed our dollar bills into the machine my mom pointed out the free parking lot next door.

 We crossed the railroad tracks and walked toward the corner of Elm and Main street.
 From there, we were surrounded by history.
 The building to our right was the old book repository from which Lee Harvey Oswald made his sniper post.
-His sixth floor vantage point has since been converted into a museum.
+His sixth-floor vantage point has since been converted into a museum.
+It overlooked Dealey Plaza.

-The first thing I noticed, having seen the footage from 1963, was that the trees are much bigger now, and the plaza itself much smaller.
-In some ways it’s hard to imagine that Oswald would have even had a clear shot.
+The first thing I noticed, having seen the footage from 1963, was that the trees are much bigger now, and Dealey Plaza itself much smaller.
+In some ways, it’s hard to imagine that Oswald would have even had a clear shot.
 But things change, even though the city has kept a lot of the original aesthetics intact.
 My dad saw it another way — able to look past the trees he pointed out that the shot would have been easy for Oswald, a trained marksman.

 After rounding the corner the Grassy Knoll was up ahead.
 For lack of a better adjective, it was surreal.
 It’s not every day that I walk where a President was assassinated.